saloni35/youtube-object-detection/README.md

 🎥 YouTube Object Detection & Tracking using YOLO + Streamlit

 ******************************************************************
-A web-based tool built with Streamlit that allows you to run real-time object detection and tracking on YouTube videos using YOLOv5/YOLOv8 and Deep SORT.
+A web-based tool built with Streamlit that allows you to run real-time object detection and tracking on YouTube videos using YOLO models and Deep SORT.

 ******************************************************************
 🚀 Features

 📺 Input any YouTube video URL

-🧠 Detect objects using YOLOv8
+🧠 Detect objects using different YOLO models and compare the results

 🔁 Track detected objects using Deep SORT